 Skip to main content

 This is advanced content.
-For day-to-day evaluation you only need the two commands in Quickstart.
+For day-to-day evaluation you only need the single command in Quickstart.
 What’s covered here is the internal mechanism of the harness, useful for troubleshooting or understanding profile/task selection.

 Harness Directory Structure